 The Kindergarten believes that children flourish best when their personal, social and emotional needs are met and where there are clear, developmentally appropriate expectations for their behaviour.

 Aim

-We aim to teach children to behave in socially acceptable ways and to take into account the feelings and needs of others.
+We aim to teach children to behave in socially acceptable ways and to consider the feelings and needs of others.

 Methods